Website Accessibility & the Law: Why Your Website Must Be Compliant

 It is important to understand the laws and recommendations for web accessibility for your own country.

-Both the U.S. and the U.K. refer to non-government related websites as “public” and “public sector” entities, allowing the legal system to hear cases brought by persons with disabilities who find themselves unable to use a public-facing business website.
+Both the U.S. and the U.K. refer to non-government-related websites as “public” and “public sector” entities, allowing the legal system to hear cases brought by persons with disabilities who find themselves unable to use a public-facing business website.

-In the U.S.A., this is referred to as the ADA Title III, Public Accommodations and Commercial Facilities.
-It has not been updated to include websites and online applications.
+In the U.S., this is referred to as the ADA Title III, Public Accommodations and Commercial Facilities.
+It has not been updated to include websites and online web applications.

-Europe updated its EU Web Accessibility Directive in September of 2018, making all public sector websites and applications in EU member states implement, enforce and maintain accessibility standards or risk fines and legal penalties.
+Europe updated its E.U.
+Web Accessibility Directive in September of 2018, making all public sector websites and applications in E.U. member states implement, enforce and maintain accessibility standards or risk fines and legal penalties.

 Of their recommendations, accessibility statements are one that is gaining in popularity for everyone wanting to show initiative.

+Canada’s Bill C-81, known as the Accessible Canada Act, was created to proactively identify, remove, and prevent, barriers to accessibility in areas that fall under federal jurisdiction.

-One popular guideline for businesses to use when deciding whether to develop accessible websites is that if there is a physical store that must legally meet accessibility requirements for public access, their website version should also do so.
+One popular guideline for businesses to use when deciding whether to develop accessible websites is that if there is a physical business that must legally meet accessibility requirements for public access, their website version should, too.

 Navigating the History of Website Accessibility & the Law in the U.S.